maximilianfeldthusen/Ccompiler/README.md

 ### Limitations:

 It only handles addition and does not support more complex expressions or operator precedence.
- The program e.g. does not store or evaluate the values of variables that are used in expressions.
+ The program does not store or evaluate the values of variables that are used in expressions e.g.